 So we’ve compared some of the most critical aspects of Roomba 770 and 880.
 We’ve rated their features, designs and tested their cleaning capabilities.

 Before we jump to conclusions, we’d like to present a detailed chart where we’ll directly compare Roomba 770 and 880.
-It’ll make easier for the buyer to determine which of these two is a better buy.
+It’ll make it easier for the buyer to determine which of these two is a better buy.

 It’s obvious that the Roomba 880 is a better robotic vacuum that has enhanced cleaning capabilities and better features.

 It gives the owner more flexibility and freedom.
-If you’re looking for a robotic vacuum that can better clean your house and make you feel comfortable, Roomba 880 can be a fantastic choice for you.
+If you’re looking for a robotic vacuum that can clean your house better and make you feel comfortable, Roomba 880 can be a fantastic choice for you.

-If you’re on a budget and think that you don’t need the perks that the Roomba 880 model offers, you can do just fine with the Roomba 770.
+If you’re on a budget and think you don’t need the perks that the Roomba 880 model offers, you can do just fine with the Roomba 770.

 The Bottom Line

-So to wrap this up, Roomba 770 and 880 are popular and powerful robotic vacuums that are two of the bests on the market.
+So to wrap this up, Roomba 770 and 880 are popular and powerful robotic vacuums that are two of the best on the market.
 Since these two were released, iRobot has manufactured a few more robotic vacuums that are far more advanced than these two.